Old Town Vienna Walking Tour:

 8. Carinthia Road (Kärntner Strasse):

-Kärntner Strasse became more important after the 50,000-person regional Roman capital of Carnuntum just 30 miles East of town fell in 395.
+Kärntner Strasse became more critical after the 50,000-person regional Roman capital of Carnuntum, just 30 miles East of Vienna, fell in 395 AD.
 This caused the North-South trade route called the Amber Road (Bernsteinstraße) to be re-routed from Carnuntum right down the center of Vindobona.
-The route which started in Saint Petersberg, Russia on the Baltic Sea and transferred precious amber to Rome, Greece, and even Egypt in the South with access later to the port of Venice.
+The route started in Saint Petersberg, Russia, on the Baltic Sea and transferred precious amber to Rome, Greece, and even Egypt in the South, with access later to the port of Venice.

 8. Staff In Iron Square (Stock-im-Eisen Platz):

-In the 1900s, the North side of Staff In Iron Square was opened up to connect to Saint Stephen’s Square which we will visit next on this free Vienna walking tour.
-The focal point of this new construction is the very modern 8-story tall Haas House with flowing, curved glass walls.
-The building truly was meant to blend the old with the new as it sits right on the Southern corner of the former Roman camp Vindobona.
+In the 1900s, the North side of Staff In Iron Square was opened up to connect to Saint Stephen’s Square, which we will visit next on this free Vienna walking tour.
+The focal point of this new construction is the very modern 8-story-tall Haas House with flowing, curved glass walls.
+The building truly was meant to blend the old with the new, sitting right on the southern corner of the former Roman camp Vindobona.

-If you have an extra minute, make sure to go down into the subway station to see the underground Saint Virgil’s Chapel (Virgilkapelle) which was unearthed 40 feet below the ground in 1973.
-The old world chapel was carved out below the former Roman graveyard in 1220 as a private place for the Vienna’s wealthy residents to worship.
-Greek crosses, which can still be seen on the stone walls today were painted in 1246.
-In 1338 the funeral Chapel of Saint Mary Magdalene was built above the Saint Virgil’s which then became a bone house.
-A faint an outline of the former Saint Mary’s Chapel (burned down in 1782) can be seen in the pavement as you approach Saint Stephen’s Square.
+If you have an extra minute, go down to the subway station to see the underground Saint Virgil’s Chapel (Virgilkapelle), which was unearthed 40 feet below the ground in 1973.
+The Old World chapel was carved out below the former Roman graveyard in 1220 as a private place for Vienna’s wealthy residents to worship.
+Greek crosses, which can still be seen on the stone walls today, were painted in 1246.
+In 1338, the funeral Chapel of Saint Mary Magdalene was built above Saint Virgil’s, which then became a bone house.
+A faint outline of the former Saint Mary’s Chapel (burned down in 1782) can be seen on the pavement as you approach Saint Stephen’s Square.

 10. Saint Stephen’s Church (Stephansdom):

 Looking at the front of Saint Peter’s today, you can still see the outline of the original Romanesque church towers.
-Working their way about halfway up today twin peaks you can see the change in the stone as they were extended upward in the rebuild and named the Roman Towers (Heidentürme).
+Working their way about halfway up today’s twin peaks, you can see the change in the stone as they were extended upward in the rebuild and named the Roman Towers (Heidentürme).
 The 213-foot-tall towers got their name because they were built using pieces of the former wall of the heathen (heiden) Roman military camp called Vindobona.
-Keep in mind that during the time of the Roman settlement here, the Empire did turn Christian under Constantine so calling them heathen was more of the Medieval Duke’s way of appearing greater than their predecessors.
+Remember that during the time of the Roman settlement here, the Empire did turn Christian under Constantine so calling them heathen was more of the Medieval Duke’s way of appearing greater than their predecessors.

 The North Tower is best known for its large bell, appropriately named Boomer Bell (Pummerin), which famously rings each year at midnight on New Year’s Eve.
-The was cast out of Turkish cannons after the Siege of 1683, is over 20 tons in weight and 10 feet in diameter.
+The was cast out of Turkish cannons after the Siege of 1683, is over 20 tons in weight, and is 10 feet in diameter.
 It is considered the 2nd largest free-swinging bell in Europe.
-From either side tower, you will also get a great view of the brightly colored ceramic tiled roof which replaced the wooden one burn in WW2.
-The patterns on the roof include a double-headed eagle which is the crest of Vienna.
+From either side of the tower, you will also get a great view of the brightly colored ceramic tiled roof, which replaced the wooden one burned in WW2.
+The patterns on the roof include a double-headed eagle, which is the crest of Vienna.

 As you wander around Saint Stephen’s Cathedral there are a lot of exciting details worth noting.
 We really love the centrally located sandstone pulpit carved in 1510.
-It shows faces of the four fathers of the Latin Church (Ambrose, Jerome, Gregory and Augustine) as well as the artist who carved it peaking through a window near the stairs.
-Below the Medieval glass windows of the nave is the baroque New City Altar (Neustädter Altar) carved in 1447.
-Near the altar is the tomb of Emperor Frederick III who is one of the only Habsburgs to be buried outside of the Imperial Crypt.
-Below Saint Stephen’s Cathedral, you can tour the catacombs where the guts of the Habsburgs rulers are stored along with the bodies of Vienna’s cardinals and archbishops.
+It shows the faces of the four fathers of the Latin Church (Ambrose, Jerome, Gregory, and Augustine) and the artist who carved it peaking through a window near the stairs.
+Below the Medieval glass windows of the nave is the baroque New City Altar (Neustädter Altar), carved in 1447.
+Near the altar is the tomb of Emperor Frederick III, who is one of the only Habsburgs to be buried outside of the Imperial Crypt.
+Below Saint Stephen’s Cathedral, you can tour the catacombs where the guts of the Habsburg rulers are stored, along with the bodies of Vienna’s cardinals and archbishops.
 The catacombs also have stacks of bones as bodies were tossed down here during a plague in the 1700s when the cemetery surrounding Saint Stephen’s Church was closed.

-Around the Saint Stephen’s exterior, you can see the stark color difference where coal pollution darkened the church’s white limestone and where it has been cleaned.
-You will also see dozens of headstones from former church cemetery’s worked into the building’s facade.
+Around Saint Stephen’s exterior, you can see the stark color difference where coal pollution darkened the church’s white limestone and where it has been cleaned.
+You will also see dozens of headstones from former church cemeteries worked into the building’s facade.
 Speaking of death, Mozart had his funeral at Saint Stephen’s in 1791.
-The famous composer not only spent time working at the church, but was also married here in 1782.
+The famous composer not only spent time working at the church but was also married here in 1782.

 Cathedral Hours: Monday-Saturday 9-11am & 1-4:30pm (restricted access starting at 6am); Sundays not until 1pm; Tower Climbs Daily 9am-5:30pm.
 Cost: Cathedral entrance is free but restricted unless you pay 6€ for the audio guide; North Tower 6€; South Tower 5€; Treasury 5.50€, Catacombs 6€ (takes 30 minutes).
 Discounted Online Tickets: You can skip the lines, save money, and get a mobile combo ticket for the South Tower, North Tower, Cathedral tour, Catacombs Tour, Treasury Tour, and audio guide HERE.
 Religious Service: Sundays & Holidays at 10:15am, 9:30am in July & August.
 Tower Access: South Tower via 363 steps or North Tower with elevator.
 Cathedral Website: (here).